ajy25/ajy25/README.md

 **Currently...**
 - I am a research intern at Regeneron.
 I develop machine learning models to predict patient outcomes for AI-powered clinical trials.
-- I am a student researcher for the Department of Biostatistics at Brown University under the mentorship of Professor Ying Ma.
+- I am a student researcher for the Department of Biostatistics at Brown University.
 I am researching machine learning algorithms for a variety of inference tasks for spatial transcriptomics data.

 **Previously...**
 - I was a student researcher at the NSF-Simons Center for Quantitative Biology.
 I investigated image segmentation and conformal mapping techniques for the rapid analysis of _C. elegans_ images.
-I was mentored by Professor Erik Andersen and Professor Niall Mangan.
-- I was a quantitative biology NSF REU research fellow at Northwestern University where I was mentored by Professor Erik Andersen and Dr. Gaotian Zhang.
-I worked on differential expression analysis of transposons in _C. elegans_.
+- I was a quantitative biology NSF REU research fellow at Northwestern University where I worked on differential expression analysis of transposons in _C. elegans_.

 **Additionally...**
 - I am actively involved in teaching at Brown University: